OpenGeoScales/CarbonGeoScales/index.md

-> This document presents the CarbongeoScales project: A framework for standardizing available GHGs emissions data at multiple geographical sclaes.
+> This document presents the CarbonGeoScales project: A framework for standardizing available GHGs emissions open data at multiple geographical scales.
 A complementary technical report presenting a comprehensive cartography of GHGs emissions open data with our first explorations and modeling is available [in this link](https://opengeoscales.github.io/CarbonData/).
 >
 > Key words: `Open Data`, `Geospatial scales`, `Climate Change`, `GHG emissions`, `Standardization`, `Open Source`
 >